Draw Menu

 Add Picture (Initial Set)

 When using the deterministic algorithm, you need to add a picture to the Fractal window to be used as the initial set for the iteration of the IFS.
-There are seven choices.
-You can use the current design polygon (as an outline or filled), a triangle (equilateral or right), a rectangle, a regular polygon (up to nine sides), a circle, or an image loaded from a bitmap, GIF, or JPEG file.
+There are nine choices.
+You can use the current design polygon (as an outline or filled), a line segment, a triangle (equilateral, right, or arbitrary where you give the vertices), a rectangle, a regular polygon (up to nine sides), a circle, or an image loaded from a bitmap, GIF, or JPEG file.
 You can also paste an image from the clipboard.
-Choosing the filled design polygon brings up a dialog box in which you can choose the fill color.
-The boundary can be either visible (black) or invisible.
-Choosing a rectangle, triangle, reglar polygon, or circle will bring up a dialog box in which you can choose the size, the style (outline or filled), and the color.
-Click on the color box to choose a different color.
-When you first load an image from a file or paste an image from the clipboard, you may move the image to a desired location using the mouse as long as the image is surrounded by a dotted outline.
-Once the image is in the appropriate place, click anywhere outside the image to make the position permament.

 This option is only available when using the deterministic algorithm.
 Choose Use IFS Colors to draw each point based on the color of the function used from the IFS.
 Choose Use Image Colors to draw each iterated point based on the color of the original point in the image.
 If you add a picture to the Fractal window from a file, Use Image Colors will be the default choice for the color scheme.